How To Register a Business Name in the UK: A Comprehensive Guide

 Depending on the application method, the cost of registering a business name in the UK varies on the application method.
 Online company registration, for example, costs £50.
 You can pay the company formation fee by debit or credit card.

 Payment can be made online via the Companies House website or through an approved company formation service provider.
-Be sure to factor in these fees when planning your business registration and budget accordingly.
+Be sure to factor in these fees when planning your business registration process and budget accordingly.

 Registering with Companies House